-DIY Finishing Recessed Drywall Joints
+DIY Taping Recessed Drywall Joints

 This page contains instructions for finishing recessed drywall joints with paper tape and ready-mixed joint compound.
-Recessed drywall joints are formed when two sheets of drywall are mated together along the finished edges, this forms a slight depression between the sheets that can be taped and filled with joint compound to create a smooth, level wall or ceiling surface.
+Recessed drywall joints are formed when two sheets of drywall are mated together along the finished edges.
+This forms a slight depression between the sheets that can be taped and filled with joint compound to create a smooth, level wall or ceiling surface.

 Use Ready-Mixed Joint Compound